 In 2008, SCAQMD released draft guidance regarding interim CEQA GHG significance thresholds (SCAQMD 2008), in which SCAQMD proposed the use of a percent emission reduction target to determine significance for commercial/residential projects that emit greater than 3,000 MTCO2eq per year.
 Under this proposal, commercial/residential projects that emit fewer than 3,000 MTCO2eq per year would be assumed to have a less than significant impact on climate change.
 On December 5, 2008, the SCAQMD Governing Board adopted the staff proposal for an interim GHG significance threshold of 10,000 MTCO2eq per year for stationary source/industrial projects where the SCAQMD is the lead agency.
-However, the SCAQMD has yet to adopt a GHG significance threshold for application by local lead agencies in their review of land use development projects (e.g., residential/commercial projects).
+The proposed multi-tenant, light industrial project is not classified as a stationary source/industrial project that would require an operating permit from SCAQMD; therefore, this project is not governed by that significance threshold.
+However, Further, the SCAQMD has yet to adopt a GHG significance threshold for application by local lead agencies in the CEQA compliance process, in their review of land use development projects (e.g., residential/commercial projects).